fralik/rundata-net/docs/db/data.rst

 * ¶ = new line in the inscription.
 * ¶¶ = One word spans two sides of object.
 For technical reasons, it is not possible to put a side notation such as §B in the middle of a word.
 Instead, the side notation is located before or after the word which spans two sides of a stone and the place the word is broken is marked by two line break symbols.

 Search normalization removes most of the special characters.
+This means that it is not possible to search for removed special symbols.
 Some examples:

 * :samp:`[...(r) : sin : ste(i)... ...]` becomes :samp:`...r sin stei... ...`.